simlal/odin-recipes/README.md

 2. Develop my html skills and train with version control/commit messages
 3. Do a bit of Markdown
 4. Publish the page through GitHub
+5. Add CSS to pages
 ***
 ## Content :
 - index.html as main page with list of relative pages containing the recipes.
+- CSS for index.html main dir and all recipes in recipes dir.
-- img folder contains all images used
+- img dir contains all images used
 - recipes folder has all recipe pages .html
 ***
 ### Tools of the trade :